banteg/feil-proposal/readme.md

 1. Generate a Fei Permit with FeilProposal as spender and with the amount you want to redeem.
 2. `proposal.let_me_out_i_have_permit(owner, spender, amount, deadline, v, r, s)`

+## Tests

+Run `brownie test -v` to simulate the migration and see the current outstanding debt and redemption rate.